 Sayulita, Riviera Nayarit, Mexico

-If you pride yourself on knowing the best of the best in beach vacations, you might want to get yourself down to Sayulita Beach, which is helping to turn the 200-mile coast of the Riviera Nayarit into Mexico’s next big thing.
+Get yourself down to Sayulita Beach.
+This little town is turning the 200-mile coast of the Riviera Nayarit into Mexico’s next big thing.
 There are great waves, cozy and hip hotels, loads of bohemian flair and some of the best fish tacos in the region.